intel/dffml/master/_sources/contributing/git.rst.txt

 We have continuous integration setup which can tell you a lot about if your pull request is ready for review or not.

+If you want to run one of the tests locally, you reference :ref:`running_ci_tests_locally`.

 .. image:: /images/how-to-read-ci-tests.png
     :alt: Screenshot of CI with some tests passing and some failing